ivuorinen/starred/README.md

 - [UKHomeOffice/posters](https://github.com/UKHomeOffice/posters) - Home Office Digital repository of posters covering different topics - research, access needs, accessibility, design.
 - [agarrharr/awesome-macos-screensavers](https://github.com/agarrharr/awesome-macos-screensavers) - 🍎 🖥 🎆 A curated list of screensavers for Mac OS X
 - [andrew--r/channels](https://github.com/andrew--r/channels) - 📺 A collection of useful YouTube channels for javascript developers and web designers
+- [bakke92/awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [bradtraversy/design-resources-for-developers](https://github.com/bradtraversy/design-resources-for-developers) - Curated list of design and UI resources from stock photos, web templates, CSS frameworks, UI libraries, tools and much more
 - [chiraggude/awesome-laravel](https://github.com/chiraggude/awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem
 - [cjbarber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.